 - baking soda

-- salt- basic table salt or pink himalayan
+- salt- basic table salt

 - all-purpose flour

 - rolled oats- I prefer mine with old fashioned, but quick oats work great too!
+We have tested this recipe many times and found that those who like a nice oatmeal texture preferred old fashioned oats.

 For the fudge sauce: